Simple odd $\beta$-cycle inequalities for binary polynomial optimization: Implementation and computational results

 We implemented the algorithm from \cref{thm_simple_odd_beta_separation} and carried out preliminary experiments in order to assess the quality of the simple odd $\beta$-cycle inequalities.
 In this section we report about this work and its outcomes.

 \paragraph{Implementation.} We implemented separation algorithms for flower inequalities~\eqref{eq_flower} with at most two neighbors and for the simple odd $\beta$-cycle inequalities~\eqref{eq_simple_odd_beta_cycle} within a \texttt{separator} plugin for SCIP~\cite{SCIP8}, which is one of the state-of-the-art mixed-integer programming solvers.
-SCIP automatically linearizes the objective, in case it reads a binary polynomial optimization problem.
+SCIP automatically linearizes the objective in case it reads a binary polynomial optimization problem.
 It creates so-called \texttt{and}-constraints, and hence our plugin only needs to scan all such constraints in order to build the hypergraph $G = (V,E)$.

-Having constructed the graph, we first separate inequalities~\eqref{eq_lin_1} since these might not be enforced by the \texttt{and}-constraints.
+SCIP does not add all inequalities~\eqref{eq_lin_1} to the initial LP relaxation, but starts with an aggregation of all these corresponding to each \texttt{and}-constraint.
+Hence, in order to compute the dual bound $\Psr$ corresponding to $\Psr(G)$, we need to solve the separation problem for~\eqref{eq_lin_1} as well.
+Moreover, we disable SCIP's default cutting planes (as well as heuristics in order to fairly compare running times).
 Once no such constraint is violated, we have computed the bound from $\Psr(G)$ and start generating flower inequalities~\eqref{eq_flower} with one neighbor.
 In order to avoid scanning all pairs of edges $e,f \in E$, we store, for each edge $e \in E$, its nodes $v \in e$ as well as, for each node $v \in V$, its incident edges $e \in E$.
 Moreover, we keep track of all sets $e \cap f$ for $e,f \in E$ and use a hash map in order to find such sets quickly.
 This is important because, for our test instances, the number of such intersection sets was not much larger than the number of edges.
-During the generation of flower inequalities we also check for more violated constraints~\eqref{eq_lin_1}.
-Similar to before, when none of these inequalities can be found, we enable flower inequalities with two neighbors and, in a final phase, also our simple odd $\beta$-cycle inequalities.
-These phases of different cuts are on the one hand important in order to be able to correctly compute the relaxation values for $\Psr$ and $\Pfr$, but also turn out to be well justified due to the longer running times of the higher-order separation algorithms.
+We denote the obtained dual bound by $\PfrOne$.
+Similarly, we obtain the dual bound $\Pfr$ by also generating violated flower inequalities~\eqref{eq_flower} with two neighbors.
+We also compute the dual bound $\Pcr$ by generating violated simple odd $\beta$-cycle inequalities~\eqref{eq_simple_odd_beta_cycle}.
+For each of these four bounds we continue generating cuts for the previous bounds.
+In particular, we do not even solve the separation problem for flower inequalities with two neighbors or for simple odd $\beta$-cycle inequalities if inequalities of simpler types were found.
+Finally, we also run SCIP with all default separators enabled and denote the corresponding bound by $\boundSCIP$.

 Since for Dijkstra's algorithm, Fibonacci heaps outperform min-heaps only for very large graphs, and since SCIP already contains a min-heap implementation, we sticked to the latter.
 Technically, this yields a higher amortized running time of $\orderO((|V| \cdot |E| + |E|^3) \log(|V| + |E|^2))$ for each call of Dijkstra's algorithm, and thus a total running time of $\orderO( |E|^5 \cdot \log |V| + |V|^2 \cdot |E| \cdot \log |V| )$.
 While this is a logarithmic factor worse than the running time from \cref{thm_simple_odd_beta_separation}, we believe that switching to Fibonacci heaps would not improve the practical performance.